phetsims/qa/documentation/qa-book.md

 ### 4.6: Offline Website (Installer) Testing

-The The offline website installers are (typically) built every Sunday morning.
+The offline website installers are (typically) built every Sunday morning.
 Test the offline website every Monday.
 To test the offline website, follow the steps below:

 1. Go to whichever of the following links is appropriate for the test being done.